Musharraf high treason case: Background

 On 31 July 2009, a 14-judge bench of the Supreme Court of Pakistan declared Gen Pervez Musharraf's action of declaring emergency in November 2007, as illegal and unconstitutional in the PCO Judges case's verdict.

 On 5 April 2013, the Supreme Court accepted a petition filed against Musharraf that accused him of committing treason under Article 6 of the Constitution.
-A three-member bench headed by Chief Justice Iftikhar Mohammad Chaudhry was constituted to begin hearing the case from 8 April 2013.
+A three-member bench headed by Chief Justice Iftikhar Muhammad Chaudhry was constituted to begin hearing the case from 8 April 2013.
 However, on 7 April 2013, the CJP Iftikhar Chaudhry recused himself from the bench hearing the petition.
 On 8 April 2013, a two-member bench led by Justice Jawwad S. Khawaja summoned Musharraf and ordered that his name be put on the Exit Control List (ECL).

 On 24 June 2013, in the National Assembly of Pakistan, the-then Prime Minister Nawaz Sharif said that his government intends to file a written request before the Supreme Court to put Musharraf on trial for treason under Article 6 of the Constitution.
 On 18 November 2013, the Supreme Court accepted the Sharif government's request [in the request 23 of PMLN legislatures were absent] to set up a Special Court to try Musharraf under Section 2 of the High Treason (Punishment) Act 1973 of the constitution.
 On 19 November 2013, Sharif approved the names of SHC Justice Faisal Arab, BHC Justice Tahira Safdar and LHC Justice Muhammad Yawar Ali for the Special Court set up under Section 4 of the Criminal Law Amendment (Special Courts) Act 1976.